OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/private-auth-lambda.md

 This documentation was prepared on 2020-04-09.

-This section describes how to to create a static website using CloudFront with authentication provided using a Lambda function.
+This section describes how to to create a static website using CloudFront and a private S3 bucket, with authentication provided using a Lambda function.
 The hierarchy of services is as follows:

 ```